How to add code to a single page in Squarespace

 For things you want to change on every page, like adding a custom font, or giving all your buttons a hover effect, or making sure that every time you use a form it matches your brand style, that’s when you need to use the custom CSS file.
 To access this, click on website and then select website tools.
 Your first option here will be Custom CSS.

-Why would you want to add code to just one page?
+What if you want to add code to one specific page?

-When you want to change something about just one page, post, product, project, or event, you can use page header code injection or a code block to make sure that code only works on that specific part of your site.
-A great example is making a landing page in Squarespace.
-You need to hide the header and footer of that page, but you need the header and footer on the rest of your site!
+When you want to change something about just one page, you can use page header code injection or a code block to make sure that code only works on that specific part of your site.

 Anything else I need to know?

 Yup!
 Both of these options are places where you can add different types of code, so you have to let the browser know this is a custom CSS code that will change the style by literally labeling it style.
 I call these nested style brackets but I have no idea if that is the actual lingo 😅 Place your custom code between these style brackets so the browser knows “this is style code” otherwise it will just consider it random text.
-Here is an example for changing a font color on a single page.
-The part in bold below is the custom CSS code.
+Here is an example for changing a font color for heading 4 text to be purple.
+When you add this code to a code block, or to page header code injection, the only place the code will change content is on that page.

 <style> h4 {color: purple} </style>